liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 3.0.17  (2025/09/) =
+* Add tom-select maps for js and css
+* Fix waiting list visual warning when editing booking in the backend

 = 3.0.16  (2025/09/03) =
 * payconiq API switch is rescheduled to Oct 19
 * ftable update